CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/E3T5S5.png)

-1. Navigate back to the tab where you have opened Bastion VM and browse the below-mentioned URL.
-You can see the error **can't reach this page**.
+1. Navigate back to the tab where you have opened Bastion VM and browse the below mentioned URL.
+You can see the error **Hmmm... can't reach this page**.

     ```
     www.news18.com